-Use Form 8839 to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.
+Use Form 8839 Qualified Adoption Expenses to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.
 You can claim both the credit and the exclusion for expenses of adopting an eligible child.

 To enter information for the adoption credit (Form 8839) in TaxAct®:

-Per the IRS Instructions for Form 8839 Qualified Adoption Expenses:
+Per IRS Instructions for Form 8839 Qualified Adoption Expenses, on page 1:

 Adoption credit.
-Use Form 8839, Part II, to figure the adoption credit you can take on Schedule 3 (Form 1040 or 1040-SR), line 6, or Form 1040-NR, line 51.
+Use Form 8839, Part II, to figure the adoption credit you can take on Schedule 3 (Form 1040), line 6.
 Check box c on that line and enter “8839” in the space next to box c.
-You may be able to take this credit in 2019 if any of the following statements are true.
+You may be able to take this credit in 2020 if any of the following statements are true.

 Employer-Provided Adoption Benefits